wassname/attentive-neural-processes/readme.md

-Using attentive neural process for forecasting smartmeter data in pytorch
+# Using attentive neural processes for forecasting power usage

+This project uses attentive neural processes (ANP) for on kaggle smart meter data.
+The ANP code used here it more flexible and stable than other pytorch ANP implementations available as of 20191101.

 Changes for stability:
 - in eval mode, take mean of latent space, and mean output, don't sample